github/developer.github.com/content/changes/2015-06-24-api-enhancements-for-working-with-organization-permissions.md

 We're introducing several enhancements to allow API developers to take advantage of the [improved organization permissions][dotcom-blog-post] that we are rolling out.
 Learn about these enhancements and how you can try them out below.

+Since we're rolling out the [improved organization permissions][dotcom-blog-post] improvements slowly, these enhancements will only apply to certain organizations at first.
+Most of these enhancements will degrade gracefully (returning an empty array or something similar) if used on an organization that doesn't support improved organization permissions yet.
+Check the documentation for your specific API to see if errors are possible.

 ## API enhancements

 ### Team permissions